-Most imported cosmetics sold in mainland China are required by law to be tested on animals in 2021.
-However, The Ordinary has confirmed they do not sell their products in retail stores in mainland China and therefore they are not required to test on animals.
+The Ordinary has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

-All of The Ordinary products are 100% vegan and do not contain any animal-derived ingredients or by-products.
+The Ordinary has confirmed all of its products are vegan and don’t contain any animal-derived ingredients or by-products.

 Below is what’s currently stated on The Ordinary’s website: